 Is it the food?
 Is it the people?
 Is it the culture?
 Is it the history?
-Yes it is all of these things in that wonderful interaction of the slow way of Sicilian life where little old nonas (grandmothers) sit outside their front door of the house they have lived in for 50 years; where the older men gather in the afternoon to play bocce in the town square; where the traditional ways of cooking are passed on from family to family; where the art of making cheeses and salamis is passed from one generation to the next.
+Yes it is all of these things in that wonderful interaction of the slow way of Sicilian life.
+Where little old nonas (grandmothers) sit outside their front door of the house they have lived in for 50 years.
+Where the older men gather in the afternoon to play bocce in the town square.
+Where the traditional ways of cooking are passed on from family to family.
+Where the art of making cheeses and salamis is passed from one generation to the next.
 That’s Sicily!
 Take a look at some of my favourite experiences to be had when you holiday in Sicily – this beautiful part of the world that is so close to my heart.

 Nowhere else I know makes pistachio paste and pistachio gelato like the Sicilians.
 It is that taste sensation when you savor a spoonful on your tongue, roll your eyes and close them for a moment in a sense of longing.